Modern Tools and Future Trends in Data Collection Methods

 Different methods suit different purposes:

-• Surveys: Ideal for gathering broad, scalable insights from a large audience.
+• Surveys: Ideal for gathering broad, structured input from a large audience.

 • Interviews and Focus Groups: Best for in-depth exploration of customer experiences or preferences.